karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 - **application/x-www-form-urlencoded**

 Simple enough for basic request bodies, you will probably use it most of the time.
-Note that when sending nested values, Kong expects nested objects to be referenced with dotted keys.
+Note that when sending nested values, Qordoba expects nested objects to be referenced with dotted keys.
 Example:

 ```
 config.limit=10&config.period=seconds